fdb/slarg-website/content/research-week-activities/2025-08-28-film-censorship-lecture-viet-phu-pham.md

 ---
 <!--StartFragment-->

-A﻿s part of his PhD trajectory, **Viet u  ham** will give a lecture on film censorship in Vietnam, in a comparative approach to Southeast Asian and Asian perspective.
+A﻿s part of his PhD trajectory, **Viet Vu Pham** will give a lecture on film censorship in Vietnam, in a comparative approach to Southeast Asian and Asian perspective.
 The lecture will also give an overview of film censorship in Vietnam since the colonial time until the market-oriented governance right now.
 4 Vietnamese independent cinema will be analysed as case study of how inpdendent cinema is trying to recode socio-cultural and national identity and encounter censorship.

 <!--EndFragment-->